omnetpp/docs.omnetpp.org/tictoc/index.md

 Double-clicking on it in the OMNeT++ IDE opens the Sequence Chart tool, and the event log tab at the bottom of the window.

-@note The resulting log file can be quite large, so enable this feature only if you really need it.
+**NOTE:** The resulting log file can be quite large, so enable this feature only if you really need it.

 The following figure has been created with the Sequence Chart tool, and shows